The Volokh Conspiracy

 Any person removed from a public meeting at the direction of the presiding officer may be charged with disorderly conduct in accordance with New York State Penal Law Section 240.20.

-Judge Gary R. Brown (E.D.N.Y.) concluded that this violated speakers' rights, largely because many of the terms were unconstitutionally vague.
+Judge Gary R. Brown (E.D.N.Y.) has just concluded (McKenna v.
+Town of Oyster Bay) that this violated speakers' rights, largely because many of the terms were unconstitutionally vague.
 If this were a moot court problem, the judge mentioned, it would be condemned as too easy.
-(I'm paraphrasing here, based on what I heard at the argument.)
+(I'm paraphrasing here, based on what I heard at the oral argument just now.)